pip/Octology/README.md

   descriptions, demonstr8ions, discussions, groups, or gatherings.

 Also all cards, dominoes, and dice game players who have ever lived contributed (at least indirectly) to my gr8st sources for communal educ8ion and inspir8ion.
   Good games!
 GoGo gamers!
-Grow gr8ful!
-Grip gratitude!
+Grow gratitude!
+Grip gr8fulness!

 If I have failed or in any way improperly identified any other entity who is deserving of better credit and recognition, please recognize this as unintentional and let me know the best way to remedy it.